-I’ve always loved a day at the races and it was something we were yet to do as a family, in fact my husband hadn’t been in decades.
+I’ve always loved a day at the races and it was something we were yet to do as a family, in fact, my husband hadn’t been in decades.
 I heard that there was to be a family fun extravaganza at our local racecourse in Market Rasen, Lincolnshire.
 We were lucky enough to be asked along to experience their race day and to tick another thing off our bucket list.
+This is my review of a family fun day special event at Market Rasen racecourse.

 We arrived for when the gates opened at 12:10pm, first race at 14:10pm.
 After a £160 win for me on the Grand national the other week Jamie had a fair idea of what horse racing could mean.
 Were we going to get lucky again?